wezside/Toolkit/README.md

 Change log since build .0200
 =======

+* Switched XMLDatamapper's collection to DictionaryCollection to avoid issues surrounding duplicate node names.
+If the same parser is used for different XML the same node should be allowed but mapped to different Data Classes.
+This is now possible.
+* Fixed single leaf node mapping in XMLDatamapper to use localName() instead of namespaced name()
 * Gallery component refactored to UIElement standard.
 Use of GridReflectionLayout and DistributeLayout decorator added.
 * ICollection clone() and removeElementAt() methods added
 * XMLDataMapper Automatic leaf node mapping to parent variable typed String.